ProfLucas22/low-level-data-fusion-cigarettes/README.md

 # R scripts and processed datasets for classification of commercial cigarettes using inorganic, organic/isotopic, and low-level data fusion models

-This repository contains the R scripts and processed datasets used to reproduce the chemometric analyses reported in the manuscript submitted to *Microchemical Journal*.
+This repository contains the R scripts and processed datasets used to reproduce the chemometric analyses reported in the manuscript submitted to *Results in Chemistry*.

 The repository includes three independent R workflows: